alexchipps/SATMO/README.md

 # Satellite Thermal Model (SATMO)
 SATMO is a MATLAB® program designed for conducting preliminary thermal analysis of small satellites in low-altitude circular orbits around Earth and other Solar System bodies.
 SATMO currently supports satellites orbiting all major planets, the Moon, and Pluto.
+For more info, view the corresponding [SATMO paper](https://arxiv.org/abs/2512.07896).

 ## Installation